tmkim/mle-basic/README.txt

     > work on flagging questions~
         -- add flag button, save flag info into currExam -- populate sidenav with flag icon
-        ** good! flag populated, sidenav populates, saves, reloads.
+        -- show whether question was flagged or not during review ** good! flag populated, sidenav populates, saves, reloads.
     > work on incorrect questions (when details on)
         -- update calculateScore to account for details on